Intellectual property at a glance

 - Litigate about them.

-Our solicitors offer comprehensive support in all aspects of IP & IT law
+Comprehensive legal support in all aspects of IP & technology law

 Trademarks: Brand strength can be crucial to success in the marketplace: registrations, oppositions and renewals; devising and policing protection programmes; transfers of title; infringement and passing-off procedures; revocation actions and challenges to validity; as well as negotiating and documenting licence and franchise arrangements.